-The government has defined domestic abuse and domestic violence in a broad sense and can take many forms:
+The government has defined domestic abuse and domestic violence in a broad sense:

 ‘any incident, or pattern of incidents, of controlling, coercive or threatening behaviour, violence or abuse (whether psychological, physical, sexual, financial or emotional) between individuals who are associated with each other’

-Edwards Duthie Shamash makes a special commitment to victims of domestic abuse and domestic violence.
-We look to support you, advise you and assist you and explore all possible options with you.
+Edwards Duthie Shamash makes a special commitment to those who have suffered domestic abuse and domestic violence.
+We look to support, advise and assist you as to how to stop it from happening.

-We recognise that clients can often require support over a period of time and have somewhere to turn to if circumstances should deteriorate in the home.
-As such even if you decide that you do not wish others to take any initial action immediately we commit to keeping your file open for a minimum period of two months to keep you under observation and provide you with further best advice and assistance as and when it may be required.
+We recognise that clients can often require support and need somewhere to turn to if circumstances should deteriorate in the home.
+As such, even if you decide that you do not wish others to take any initial action immediately, we commit to keeping your file open for a minimum period of three months to keep you under observation and provide you with further best advice and assistance as and when it may be required.

 How can we help?

-When advising on domestic abuse and domestic violence, there are several options to consider when looking to offer protection:
+When advising on domestic abuse and domestic violence, there are several options to consider protection:

 What is a warning letter?

-Writing a warning letter in which someone is warned to stop their current behaviour can often resolve the issue.
-In our warning letters, we advise the perpetrator that if they contact you or continue their current behaviour patterns following receipt of the letter we will consider an application for an injunction / non-molestation order.
+Writing a warning letter in which the perpetrator is warned to stop his or her current behaviour can often resolve the issue.
+In our warning letters, we advise the perpetrator that if they contact you or continue their current behaviour patterns following receipt of the letter, we will consider an application for an injunction / non-molestation order.

 Contacting the police

 It will be up to the police to decide whether and how far they wish to investigate a complaint.
-It is then a decision for the Crown Prosecution Service whether charges shall be brought.
-It is the crown who shall ‘press charges’ and not the individual.
-This lack of control can act as a disincentive to victims as there is no guarantee that their report will result in action and can have consequences for themselves from the perpetrator.
+It is a decision for the Crown Prosecution Service whether charges shall be brought against the perpetrator.

-If the perpetrator is charged then the police can place bail conditions on them, which may act to protect you whilst the matter comes to Court.
+If the perpetrator is charged then the police may place bail conditions on them, which may act to protect you whilst the matter comes to court.

-- An occupation order is an order of the court that stops someone coming to the home or requires them to leave the home.
+An occupation order is an order of the court that stops someone coming to the home or requires him or her to leave the home.